MiddletonCommunityVoice/services-list/content/volunteering/ambition-for-ageing.md

 Ambition for Ageing Rochdale is a national programme for people aged 50 and over.
 Working in three areas and managed by KYP we support older people and their communities to design and develop better facilities, activities and projects to reduce isolation and remain healthy and involved.

 We work in:
-West Middleton
+West Middleton /
-Smallbridge / Firgrove
+Smallbridge / Firgrove /
-Central Rochdale
+and Central Rochdale

 Volunteers from all backgrounds and ages are always welcomed, however volunteers aged over 50 are essential so that ideas and projects are designed by older people who understand the issues and needs of their community.